 The second line of defense is formed by risk and compliance management.
 Risk management systematically tracks the main risks associated with the operational units and provides the Executive Board with corresponding reports.
 Compliance management ensures that the ethical principles of corporate management are observed.
 It identifies the relevant legal requirements and amendments, forwards them to all affected corporate units and holds courses on compliance for employees.

-The third line of defense is provided by the internal auditing department, which acts as an independent monitoring body for the Executive Board.
-This department conducts audits at regular intervals to review the risk management in place at the various corporate units and to check whether the internal control systems run by the operational units are effective.
-Auditing also liaises with Compliance Management, for example if anti-corruption investigations are held or related measures are taken.
+The third line of defense is provided by the internal Auditing department, which acts as an independent monitoring body for the Executive Board.
+This department conducts audits at regular intervals to review the risk management activities in place at the various corporate units and to check whether the internal control systems run by the operational units are effective.
+Auditing also liaises with the Compliance Management team, for example if anti-corruption investigations are undertaken or related measures implemented.